huberf/clara-pip/README.md

   queue and the field `message` contains this new message.
 At this point, this message has now been removed from the queue and subsequent calls will retreive the responses next in line.
+* GET `/api/v1/io/blocking/<session_id>` - Send a JSON object containing the field `input` in the same fashion as the `\send` endpoint and it will return a JSON response identical to the `\get` endpoint with all responses in the queue for the given session.

 ## Contributing